PSAdamH/Unit13-Work/Documentation/documentation.md

 ![alt text](./img/catamaran.PNG)

 ### How i would use each font
-I would use Catamaran for all the description and all the information as it is a good contrast to the other font as its quite sharp compaired to the smoothness of the Comfortaa and i would use the Comfortaa as titles and on the navigation bar as Comfortaa is designed for bigger text and it is quite a smooth and clean font.
+I would use Catamaran for all the description and all the information as it is a good contrast to the other font as its quite sharp compaired to the smoothness of the Comfortaa and I would use the Comfortaa as titles and on the navigation bar as Comfortaa is designed for bigger text and it is quite a smooth and clean font.

 ## Design 2:

 ### Main fonts of the website

-+ For the website i will use the Josefin Sans font this is because it has quite a nice look to it and it is quite an unique font that i feel is under apprecated, it also goes really well with the layout and colours of this website.
++ For the website I will use the Josefin Sans font this is because it has quite a nice look to it and it is quite an unique font that I feel is under apprecated, it also goes really well with the layout and colours of this website.

 + The font will come from google fonts: https://fonts.google.com/specimen/Josefin+Sans, The weight of the font will be: Extra-light 200.

-+ For the website i will also use the font Mukta it is quite a smooth look and slick looking font comparded to the hard edges of the Josefin Sans it is a nice contrast as i would use this font for the titles and navigation bar and then use the Josefin Sans font for the use of information and descriptions of them.
++ For the website I will also use the font Mukta it is quite a smooth look and slick looking font comparded to the hard edges of the Josefin Sans it is a nice contrast as I would use this font for the titles and navigation bar and then use the Josefin Sans font for the use of information and descriptions of them.

 + Josefin Sans: